ippeb/LosslessDataCompression/README.md

 This produces `HUFFMAN_encoded.txt`, the Huffman encoded output and `HUFFMAN_code_words_mapping.txt`, the mapping of symbols to codewords.
 (Some other files are also produced, you may ignore those.)

 Note, that similarly to LZW, the Huffman encoding `HUFFMAN_encoded.txt` is stored as a text file using only the characters '0' and '1'.
-In practice, the output would be stored using all 256 symbols of a byte, so the effective size of the compressed output is actually one eight of `HUFFMAN_encoded.txt`.
+In practice, the output would be stored using all 256 symbols, so the effective size of the compressed output is actually one eight of `HUFFMAN_encoded.txt`.

 #### Decoder